 Christophe de SousaProduct Designer

 Christophe de Sousa, Franco-Portuguese Designer, is the first to be invited to design for DAM.
-He borns in France and returned to live in Portugal – the country of his parents – at a young age.
-From an early age, he showed a passion and a skill for drawing.
+He was born in France and returned to live in Portugal – the country of his parents – at a young age.
+From an early age, he showed passion and skills for drawing.
 He studied Industrial Design, graduating at the Universidade Lusíada in Porto.
-Soon after he starts collaborating with different companies from different sectors and received several international awards.
+Soon after, he starts collaborating with different companies from different sectors and received several international awards.
 In 2017, he founded his own Design Studio in Porto.
 Persistent and born observant, he is now recognized as one of the most prestigious designers of his generation in Portugal.
 At DAM, he brings new materials, technologies, and memories to our brand with the development of the Celeste side table.

 Hugo Silva, a native of Braga, developed his master degree as part of the SAPO/UA Laboratory, in the SAPO Campus project, under the theme “Design intervention in the development of a university portal”, which was nominated “the best multimedia application for the education” in 2009.
 He worked as an Interaction Designer at CreativebitBox and B-Around.
 He also collaborated with the Providência Design studio on projects such as the Troia Museum and the Penafiel Museum, whose last was considered the best Portuguese Museum in 2010.
-Hugo does not relieve the sketchbook and seeks inspiration in the everyday things to his drawings.
-At DAM he manages the creative development of the DAM products, being their creative skills central for the brand’s development.
+Hugo cannot stay without his sketchbook and seeks for inspiration in the everyday things.
+At DAM he manages the creative development of the DAM products, where his creative skills are central for the brand’s development.